mirodilkamilov/mirodilkamilov/README.md

 <h4 align="left">📜 About Me</h3>

 Hello!
 I'm Mirodil, a passionate software engineer with expertise in backend development and RESTful API design.
-I earned my Bachelor's in Computer Science from **Inha University in Tashkent** 🇺🇿 and am currently pursuing my Master's in Computer Science at the **University of Passau** 🇩🇪.
+I earned my Bachelor's in Computer Science from **Inha University in Tashkent** 🇺🇿 and am currently pursuing my Master's in AI Engineering at the **University of Passau** 🇩🇪.

 🎯 **What I'm working on:**
 - Developing the [*Testing System REST API*](https://github.com/mirodilkamilov/testing-system) using **Spring Boot** and **PostgreSQL** to streamline testing workflows.